 I QSL 100% direct and buro and all my logs are uploaded to LoTW.
-I also upload to eQSL as a courtsey to those who chase their awards.
+I also upload to eQSL as a courtesy to those who chase their awards.

-On HF, I earned DXCC Honor Roll after 25 years of DXing with 332 worked & 331 confirmed mixed and SSB mode (338 worked & 337 confirmed including deleted countries).
+On HF, I earned DXCC Honor Roll after 25 years of DXing with 332 worked & confirmed Mixed mode and 331 worked & confirmed SSB mode (338 worked & confirmed including deleted countries).
 I still need BS7H, FR/G. FR/J, FT5W, JD1/M, P5, SV/A and VP8/O for all time new ones.
-All HF contacts were made with 100 or 200 watts maximum!

-My antenna 'farm' consists of a Force 12 C4E at 90 feet for 40-20-15-10 meters, a Cushcraft 12-17-30 meter rotatable dipole at 97 feet, a full wave 80 meter delta loop fed vertically with the apex at 85 feet and a 1/4 wave Inverted L with 55 feet vertical for 160 meters.
-In the planning stages for 2014 are two 300 meter long bevereges (one at EU and one at JA).
+My HF antenna 'farm' consists of a Force 12 C4E at 90 feet for 40-20-15-10 meters, a Cushcraft 12-17-30 meter rotatable dipole at 97 feet, a full wave 80 meter delta loop fed vertically with the apex at 85 feet and a 1/4 wave Inverted L with 55 feet vertical for 160 meters.
+All HF bands with a maximum of 200 watts available!

 Current setup includes my beloved FTDX-5000 from Yaesu (center) and my HF backup/VHF primary radio the Yaesu FT-847 (right).